drohrbaugh9/rekt/DISCLAIMER.md

 ## speak.vbs

-A program that speaks a message using Window's built in text to voice function
+A program that "enables" "Windows Voice" (speaks messages using Window's built in text to voice function)

 ## winsys32.exe